-- Remove the cake from the oven and run a knife along the edges of the springform pan to ensure easy removal.
+- Remove the cake from the oven and run a knife along the edges of the cake pan to ensure easy removal.

-- Let the cake cool for 10 minutes before attempting to remove the cake.
+- Let the cake cool for 10 minutes before attempting to remove the cake from the cake pan.

-- Once the cake has cooled slightly, flip the cake onto a serving plate or cake plate so that the bananas will face up.
+- Once the cake has cooled slightly, flip the cake onto a serving platter or cake plate so that the bananas will face up.

 Fridge: Make sure you store this cake in the refrigerator, covered, for up to one week.